 We know that negative self-judgments are significant cues for the depressive loop.
 The brain’s strategy to see the depressive loop as a problem and attempt to fix it by rehashing past events or rehearsing future ones only digs us deeper into the loop. …Try worrying about yourself while being fully present to the flavor of your tea.
-It doesn’t work.
+It doesn’t work.”

 Through neuroplasticity, mindfulness alters the brain’s form and function to activate “present-moment pathways” instead of the parts of the brain associated with the executive control network, which recognizes negative emotion and thinks about it – the rumination loop.

-Research has proven that self-compassion activates positive brain states counter to the depressive cycle and calm the amygdala, your brain’s emotional fear center.
-Science shows that self-compassion has numerous mental health benefits, ranging from fewer depressive and more optimistic thoughts, overall greater happiness and life satisfaction to greater social and emotional skills and improvements in physical health.
+Research has proven that self-compassion activates positive brain states counter to the depressive cycle and calms the amygdala, your brain’s emotional fear center.
+Science shows that self-compassion has numerous mental health benefits, ranging from fewer depressive and more optimistic thoughts, and overall greater happiness and life satisfaction to greater social and emotional skills and improvements in physical health.
 Studies have determined that self-compassion increases resilience and is a major determining factor in whether life events become setbacks from which you don’t recover or stepping stones on a forward path.

 Self-compassion is a skill that can be learned and used as a natural antidepressant to keep your brain happy and healthy.

 Depression is a self-absorbed experience of disconnection where we can’t get away from ourselves.
 Purpose is a 180-degree shift.
 It’s about getting outside yourself and discovering what you have to contribute to the world.
-You begin to understand that you’re not an island and that your actions have ripple effects.
+You begin to understand that you’re not an island and that your actions have ripple effects.”

 In the article “Your life’s purpose.
-Why finding your passion is essential to maintaining brain health.“, Dr. Sarah Mckay defines purpose as: “The psychological tendency to derive meaning from life’s experiences and to possess a sense of intentionality and goal directedness that guides behaviour.”
+Why finding your passion is essential to maintaining brain health.“, Dr. Sarah Mckay defines purpose as: “The psychological tendency to derive meaning from life’s experiences and to possess a sense of intentionality and goal directedness that guides behavior.”
 She explains that purpose in life is linked to many positive health outcomes including:

 - better mental health